cl-agi/hrm-mini/README.md

 ## Launch main experiment

 3-SAT 256 with 1000 examples.
-Internet connection is required to download dataset.
+Internet connection is required to download the dataset.

 If your VRAM is not sufficient, you can reduce `local_batch_size` in `config/tuned_hrm_sat.yaml`.